onap/vnfrqts-requirements/docs/Chapter5.rst

 General Guidelines
 ------------------

-The Heat templates supported by OpenECOMP must follow the requirements enumerated in this section.
+The Heat templates supported by ONAP must follow the requirements enumerated in this section.

 Filenames
 ---------

-In order to enable OpenECOMP to understand the relationship between Heat files, the following Heat file naming convention must be followed.
+In order to enable ONAP to understand the relationship between Heat files, the following Heat file naming convention must be followed.

 -  The file name for the base module Heat template must include “base”